 The daughter of immigrants, Sahar Mustafah explores her Palestinian heritage in her writing.
 She earned her MFA in Fiction from Columbia College where she was a Follett Graduate Scholar.
-Mustafah is a Willow Books Grand Prize Winner for Code of The West, was named one of the 25 Writers to Watch by The Guild Literary Complex of Chicago, and is a member of Voices Protest and Radius of Arab American Writers.
-Her debut novel, The Beauty of Your Face, was named a The New York Times Book Review Notable Books of 2020 and a Finalist for the 2021 Palestine Book Award.
-It was long-listed for the Center for Fiction First Novel Award and chosen for Los Angeles Times “United We Read.”
+Her debut novel, The Beauty of Your Face, was named a The New York Times Book Review Notable Books of 2020 and one of Marie Claire Magazine’s 2020 Best Fiction by Women.
+It was a Finalist for the 2021 Palestine Book Award, long-listed for the Center for Fiction First Novel Award, and chosen for the Los Angeles Times “United We Read.”
+Her short story “Star of Bethlehem” was awarded the Lawrence Prize for Best Fiction in 2022 by Prairie Schooner, and “Tree of Life” won the 2023 Robert J. DeMott Prize, selected by author Kirstin Valdez Quade.
+Her recent fiction is featured in Stories from the Center of the World: New Middle East Fiction and The View from Gaza published in The Massachusetts Review.
+She was awarded a 2023 Jack Hazard Fellowship from New Literary Project and an Illinois Arts Council Grant.
+Mustafah writes and teaches outside of Chicago.
 Mustafah writes and teaches outside of Chicago.

 Photo by High Key Photography